Federalist Era: Jay Treaty

 Washington sent John Jay to Britain to resolve numerous difficulties, some leftover from the Treaty of Paris and some having arisen during the French Revolutionary Wars.
 These issues included boundary disputes, debts owed in each direction, and the continued presence of British forts in the Northwest Territory.
 In addition, America hoped to open markets in the British Caribbean and end disputes stemming from the naval war between Britain and France.
 As a neutral party, the United States argued, it had the right to carry goods anywhere it wanted, but the British seized American ships that traded with the French.
 In the Jay Treaty, the British agreed to evacuate the western forts, open their West Indies ports to American ships, allow small vessels to trade with the French West Indies, and set up a commission that would adjudicate American claims against Britain for seized ships, and British claims against Americans for debts incurred before 1775.

 The Democratic-Republicans wanted to pressure Britain to the brink of war, assuming that the United States could defeat a weak Britain.
 They denounced the Jay Treaty as an insult to American prestige, a repudiation of the French alliance of 1777, and a severe shock to Southern planters who owed those old debts, and who were never to collect for the lost slaves the British captured.
 Republicans protested against the treaty and organized their supporters.
 The Federalists realized they had to mobilize their popular vote, so they mobilized their newspapers, held rallies, counted votes, and especially relied on the prestige of President Washington.
 The contest over the Jay Treaty marked the first flowering of grassroots political activism in America, directed and coordinated by two national parties.
 Politics was no longer the domain of politicians; every voter was called on to participate.
 The new strategy of appealing directly to the public worked for the Federalists; public opinion shifted to support the Jay Treaty.
-The Federalists controlled the Senate and they ratified it by exactly the necessary ⅔ vote, 20–10, in 1795.
+The Federalists controlled the Senate and they ratified it by exactly the necessary two-thirds vote, 20–10, in 1795.